Children-Safe Holi Colours: How to Make Natural Gulal at Home (Easy DIY Recipe)

 Making colours at home slowed us down.
 It made the festival more meaningful.
 More intentional.
 More joyful.

-And now, every year when we take out our jars of homemade gulal, I don’t just see colours.
+And now, every year when we take out our jars of homemade gulal, I don’t just see colours, I see memories in every shade.

 Are homemade Holi colours safe for toddlers?